grettke/help/help.md

     -   Load every one with `use-package` whether it came with EMACS OOTB or ELPA.
         -   `ensure t` tells the reader which one it came from.
     -   Binding definitions often live in Piano Lessons.
     -   Configurations aren&rsquo;t meant to be fully transplant-able because this system monolithic.
 In the interest of collaboration as much of the package configuration lives in the `use-package` block as possible.
 -   Formatting
     -   Code Snippet.
+        -   Key bindings
-        -   Programming language expressions.
+        -   Programming language expressions
+            -   Variable names
+        -   Emacs mode name
+        -   Class and Object names
         -   Shell commands that are executable
+        -   Executables for programming language compilers and interpereters
+            -   `gcc` and `python`
+            -   `bash` and `perl`
+            -   `scheme` and `java`
+            -   `GCC` and `Pyton`
+            -   `Bash` and `Perl`
+            -   `Scheme` and `Java`
+        -   Anything that you would read program or text
-        -   Use `code style`
+        -   Use `code style` of tildaes
     -   Non-Code Snippet.
         -   File types
-        -   Program names that aren&rsquo;t referring to the artifact itself
+        -   File names
-            -   Shell scripts and commands
-            -   `Scheme` and `Java`
+        -   Concepts like `Object Oriented Programming` or a `Immediately-invoked function expression`
-        -   Use `verbatim` style
+        -   Use `verbatim` style of equal sign
     -   Package.
         -   Same as Headline.
         -   Dashes separate definition.
-        -   Acronyms are all upper case to distinguish from words for example &ldquo;GNU&rdquo;
+        -   Acronyms are all upper case to distinguish from words for example &ldquo;GNU&rdquo; vs &ldquo;Gnu&rdquo;.
-            vs &ldquo;Gnu&rdquo;.
 -   Headline.
     -   Be sure that every one has an `ID` property with a `UUID` value.
         -   `org-id-get-create` does this.
 So does code in Hacking/Org Mode/Utility.